-One aspect of the update that has the potential to impact advertising companies is the introduction of what Apple calls ‘App tracking transparency’.
+One aspect of the update that has the potential to impact advertising companies is the introduction of ‘App tracking transparency’.

 What is App Tracking Transparency?

-Before getting into app tracking transparency, it’s essential first to understand how Apple has previously gone about collecting user data for the benefit of advertisers.
+Before getting into app tracking transparency, it’s essential first to understand how Apple has previously gone about collecting user data.

 Back in 2012, Apple introduced IDFA, which stands for Identifier for Advertisers.
-It’s a random sequence of characters assigned to every iOS device, and works to allow advertisers to collect data on you without revealing your identity.
-It’s very similar to a cookie, but where cookies only track you across a web browser, IDFA tracks you across a device.
+It’s a random sequence of characters assigned to every iOS device.
+It works to allow advertisers to collect data on you without revealing your identity.
+Cookies track you across a web browser, IDFA tracks you across a device.

 Once an advertiser knows a certain device clicks on a PC gaming advert for example, they can start building a user profile for that device, allowing for further targeted future advertising.
 The more you use your device, the more accurate and detailed that user profile becomes, and the more profitable you potentially become to the advertiser.

 iOS 14 introduces App Tracking Transparency, which prompts the user with a notification the first time they open an app, asking them if they are happy with that app tracking your activity.